JAlTad/ABAPFileManagement/README.md

 # About the tool

-Monolithic, single file ABAP Object Oriented class to manage file access for application server and presentation server.
+Monolithic, single file ABAP Object Oriented class to manage file access for application server and presentation server for SAP GUI applications.

 Simple wrapper of standard functions/methods or well know public code, with the intention to give a more consistent interface of parameters for the more common use cases.